For the serious home pitmaster

 What You're Getting

-The Hold is an aftermarket modification — not a product engineered from scratch.
+The Hold is a hack — an aftermarket modification — not a product engineered from scratch.

 We start with a commercial-grade insulated food carrier — the same type used by